i80287/typehint_preprocessor/README.md

 This flag is turned off by default

-- `-continue_on_error` Will force preprocessor to continue if any error occured. `This flag is not recommended to use`
+- `-continue_on_error` Will force preprocessor to continue if any error occured. `Not recommended to use`

 This flag is turned off by default